Kitchen Therapy

 Description

-Kitchen Therapy explains the rationale behind the use of food – cooking and eating it – as a therapeutic endeavour.
-Rather than focusing on physical nutrition, Kitchen Therapy directs attention onto the way we feed ourselves within social and nurturing environments, using the cooking process to understand ourselves and build a healthier, more integrated future, together.
-In a mechanised, materialistic world focused on what we can measure, this presents a return to the kitchen as a place of creativity, of nurture and connection, a place where one can listen and respond to the needs of the psyche.
+Kitchen Therapy is a cookery book and psychotherapeutic adventure in one, explaining the rationale behind the use of food as a therapeutic medium.
+Rather than focusing on physical nutrition alone, Kitchen Therapy explores the psychological, social and spiritual dimensions food holds for us.
+In a mechanised, materialistic world solely focused on what we can measure, this presents a return to the kitchen as a place of creativity, nurture and intuitive connection.
+A place where one can listen and respond to the needs of the psyche, rewilding the human spirit.

-This book is for anyone interested in creative, accessible, relevant, inclusive self-development, and edible spirituality that you can practise in a kitchen near you.
+This book is for anyone interested in applying creative, inclusive self-development, with edible spirituality that you can practise in the kitchen.
 Practitioners in the helping professions will find ideas for self-care, community and client practice, with useful material for creative therapy and attachment courses.

-Hastings has been working in the caring professions for thirty years where she has used her knowledge of teaching to help people meet their emotional needs through food.
+Hastings has been working in the caring professions for thirty years where she uses knowledge of teaching to help people meet their emotional needs through food.
 Her initial training as a psychodynamic therapist has been combined with a systemic, family-informed practice, as well as her own anthropological background.
-A childhood split between playing cards with great grandma grandmother’s home cooking and working mother’s boil in the bag tv dinners has helped write this book.
+A recipe of personal and professional experience following a childhood split between three generations of complex family and cultural dynamics, has paved the way for Kitchen Therapy.

 Pin It on Pinterest